Academic Policy 1405.11

 appeal may request reconsideration of the evaluation by the dean, based on specific,

 articulated concerns.
-The dean shall make the final determination on the annual review.
+The dean shall make the final determination on the annual review and any associated

 - The faculty and chairperson/head of each unit shall adopt criteria and procedures